MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 > [!div class="checklist"]
 > * Add a packaging project
 > * Add project for the runtime fix
-> * Add a project that starts the Shim Launcher executable
+> * Add a project that starts the PSF Launcher executable
 > * Configure the packaging project

 When you're done, your solution will look something like this.